toutjavascript/FoooXus-Fooocus-Extender/readme.md

 - FoooXus version is tested with V2.3.0 Fooocus Release.

 ## History Log
+V0.9.5 Force optimized Performance Settings when Turbo or Lightning models are used

 V0.9.1 Adapt to Gradio API to Fooocus 2.3.0
        Auto clean /outputs/tmp/ folder at launch